Solving the mystery of lost foals

 “They caused acute abortion, chronic abortion, and “everything in between.”

 She explains that the two million hairs on each caterpillar – known as setae – are like little barbs.
 They discovered that the hairs migrate rapidly through a mare’s intestines and into the uterus and placenta.
+And it doesn't take much.

 The caterpillar’s exoskeleton is made of nature’s most abundant substance, chitin – which, in turn, is broken down by several species of bacteria.